Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Discussion

 \subsection{Limitations}

-\textbf{Parameter scaling with number of classes.} PUNN requires $k-1$ gate networks for $k$ classes.
-In our experiments with MLP-based gates of the same hidden dimension as the baseline MLP, this led to approximately $k$ times more parameters for $k$-class problems.
-However, this overhead can be reduced by using smaller gate networks or shape-informed parameterizations, which we demonstrated achieve comparable accuracy with orders of magnitude fewer parameters on suitable problems.
+\textbf{Parameter efficiency gap.} PUNN requires $k-1$ gate networks for $k$ classes, and our parameter sweep on MNIST (Table~\ref{tab:mnist}, Figure~\ref{fig:mnist_param_sweep}) shows that independent-gate PUNN underperforms the MLP baseline by 0.4--1.1 percentage points at matched parameter budgets.
+A shared-backbone variant (Table~\ref{tab:mnist_shared_backbone}) closes most of this gap, achieving 97.85\% with 235K parameters compared to 98.24\% for the MLP with 269K---a residual gap of only 0.39 percentage points.
+This remaining gap represents the intrinsic cost of the partition of unity constraint rather than parameter inefficiency.

 \textbf{Class ordering sensitivity.} The hierarchical construction imposes an ordering on classes: class 1 is evaluated first, and the final class receives probability mass only after all previous gates reject.
-While this does not affect the model's expressive power (as shown by our density in the space of continuous probability maps), it may influence optimization dynamics.
-Investigating the effect of class ordering on convergence and accuracy is left for future work.
+While this does not affect the model's expressive power (as shown by our density result), it could in principle influence optimization dynamics.
+To assess this empirically, we retrained PUNN-Sigma under 5 different class orderings on both UCI Digits and MNIST (Table~\ref{tab:class_ordering}).
+On MNIST the standard deviation across orderings is only 0.16\%, with a total range of 0.42 percentage points; on UCI Digits the spread is 0.39\%.
+In both cases, the variation across orderings is comparable to the variation across random seeds, indicating that the class ordering is not a meaningful hyperparameter in practice.